 - 1. Continuation with the existing treatment without making any modification. - This scenario is possible but not realistic since the existing treatment is not sized for a wastewater flow of 350m/h.
-Organic load would not be properly removed due to short retention times and water would be discharged with high COD, SS and BOD5. - Despite the commitment of Cooperativa Lar with environmental friendly practices and the exemplarity in their processes, which would be deeply damaged in case that the water treatment would not be adequate, the discharge of treated water with high organic loads would involve health problems, soil pollution and odours that will obviously worsen the industrial plant hygienic conditions, the surroundings and will indirectly and directly affect the industrial production and Lar's product reputation, which is strongly bond to environmental care and excellence. - Electricity required for the operation of the plant would be purchased from the grid, since no electricity would be generated by the project activity. - As explained before, this scenario would not be realistic as a baseline scenario for the second stage of implementation, during which the wastewater flow will increase up to 350m/h, since the effluent characteristics after the treatment would not be in compliance with the regulation. - 2.
+Organic load would not be properly removed due to short retention times and water would be discharged with high COD, SS and BOD5. - Considering that the retention times would not be enough to remove enough organic matter, the alternative wastewater treatment would not deliver to the project proponent the same level of service as the proposed project activity.
+Hence, this alternative is not in compliance with the conditions established in the guidelines. - Despite the commitment of Cooperativa Lar with environmental friendly practices and the exemplarity in their processes, which would be deeply damaged in case that the water treatment would not be adequate, the discharge of treated water with high organic loads would involve health problems, soil pollution and odours that will obviously worsen the industrial plant hygienic conditions, the surroundings and will indirectly and directly affect the industrial production and Lar's product reputation, which is strongly bond to environmental care and excellence. - Electricity required for the operation of the plant would be purchased from the grid, since no electricity would be generated by the project activity. - As explained before, this scenario would not be realistic as a baseline scenario for the second stage of implementation nor in compliance with the conditions specified in the guidelines, since the level of service would not be comparable to the proposed project activity.
+Moreover, in the second stage of implementation the wastewater flow will increase up to 350m/h, and hence, the retention time will decrease, so the effluent characteristics after the treatment would not be in compliance with the regulation. - 2.
 Continuation with the current philosophy of wastewater treatment, based in anaerobic open lagoons and subsequent aerated, facultative and polishing lagoons and install new open anaerobic, facultative and polishing lagoons in the nearby zone in order to receive the increased wastewater flow and maintain the minimum retention time required for removing the same COD amount than in the current situation; - The land in the nearby zone to the industrial plant belongs to Cooperativa Lar.
 Thus, there is enough space to open new anaerobic lagoons.
 Moreover, Cooperativa Lar is sited at the upper part of a hill.
 Opening new lagoons would only require taking care of water flow (gravitational) from one lagoon to the next one.